 Close is one of the most affordable CRMs on the market for sales teams.
-The Starter plan costs just $25/user/month and has more than enough features to get your team started (think email automation, SMS sequences, call forwarding, and Zoom integrations).
+The Starter plan costs just $49/month (billed annually) and has more than enough features to get your team started (think email automation, Workflows, call forwarding, and Zoom integrations).

-If you have the budget to stretch, Close's crème de la crème tier (Business) costs just $129/user/month.
-This gets you access to predictive dialers, call coaching, and custom email sequences—a steal compared to other CRMs on the list.
+If you have the budget to stretch, Close's crème de la crème tier (Professional) costs just $299/month (billed annually and includes 3 users).
+This gets you access to predictive dialers, call coaching, and custom email workflows—a steal compared to other CRMs on the list.

 Pro-tip: If you want to stick with HubSpot for your marketing but prefer Close for sales, check out our native integration with HubSpot’s marketing tools.
 You can manage lead information, two-way sync prospect data, and customize touchpoints to supercharge your sales and marketing processes!